-In the time between leaving the Scheme and commencing your pension, that part of your pension earned before 6 April 2005 will increase each year in line with the Retail Prices Index to a maximum of 5% each year.
-That part of your pension earned from 6 April 2005 will increase each year in line with the Retail Prices Index to a maximum of 2.5% each year.
+In the time between leaving the Scheme and starting to take your pension, the part of your pension earned before 1 October 2001 will increase each year by 5%.
+The part of your pension earned from 1 October 2001 will increase each year in line with the Retail Prices Index to a maximum of 5% per year.